xc-jp/blog-posts/PureScript-React.md

 is a very good framework choice.

 There are many other PureScript immediate-mode GUI libraries.
-Most of them were designed by Phil Freeman.
-React Basic Hooks is the best one.
+Most of them were written by Phil Freeman. __purescript-react-basic-hooks__ was written by Madeline Trotter, and it's the best PureScript immediate-mode GUI library.

 The most remarkable thing about __purescript-react-basic-hooks__ is the [`Hook`](https://pursuit.purescript.org/packages/purescript-react-basic-hooks/docs/React.Basic.Hooks#t:Hook) indexed monad.